sparshgirdhar/tech-interview-handbook/Sorting Algorithms.md

     # Traverse through the array starting from the second element
     for i in range(1, n):
-        key = arr[i]  # The current element to be inserted into the sorted portion j = i - 1     # Index of last element in the sorted portion - j is 0 in 1st iteration
+        key = arr[i]  # The current element to be inserted into the sorted portion j = i - 1     # Index of last element in the sorted portion: j is 0 in 1st iteration

         # Move elements of arr[0..i-1] that are greater than key,
         # to one position ahead of their current position
         while j >= 0 and key < arr[j]:
             arr[j + 1] = arr[j]  # Shift the element to the right
-            j -= 1               # Move to the left in the sorted portion till it is at 0
+            j -= 1               # Move left to continue checking the sorted portion

         # Insert the key in its correct position
         arr[j + 1] = key